Home » London » London Dungeon tickets

 If you are a family with kids on a London vacation, we highly recommend the Merlin Pass.

-Merlin’s Magical London Pass helps you combine your visit to The London Dungeon with other top London attractions and score discounts of up to 50% on entry tickets.
+Merlin’s Magical London Pass helps you combine your visit to the London Dungeon with other top London attractions and score up to 50% discounts on entry tickets.

-With the Merlin Pass, you can visit London Eye, Madame Tussauds London, SEA LIFE London Aquarium, Shrek’s Adventure! and The London Dungeon at a date and time that’s convenient for you.
+With the Merlin Pass, you can visit the London Eye, Madame Tussauds London, SEA LIFE London Aquarium, Shrek’s Adventure, and the London Dungeon at a date and time that’s convenient for you.

-The best part – you skip the lines at all places.
+The best part is that you skip the lines at all places.

-Just follow signs for the South Bank.
-It is right next to London Eye and SEA LIFE London Aquarium.
+Follow signs for the South Bank, and you’ll see the attraction right next to London Eye and SEA LIFE London Aquarium.

 Map of London Dungeon